We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 What is the PingAura MCP Server, and why does it matter

-This means you never have to tab-switch between dashboards, spreadsheets, and reports.
+No more switching between dashboards, spreadsheets, and reports.

 Instead, you simply ask: